Dr. Jessica Otis

 Requirements and Grading:

-Students will write weekly blog posts (ca. 500-1000 words) reflecting on the week’s readings, discussion, and technical assignments.
-These will be due every Thursday night.
-Students will then have until Sunday night to comment on a minimum of three other students’ blog posts.
-Late work will be accepted but will cost a 1/3 of a letter grade per day.
+Students will write weekly blog posts (ca. 500-1000 words) reflecting on the previous week’s readings, discussion, and technical assignments.
+These will be due every Sunday night.
+Students will then have until Tuesday night to comment on other students’ blog posts.

 In addition to consulting with me during office hours, students can receive technical assistance at the Digital Scholarship Center (https://dsc.gmu.edu/) in the University Libraries.